 Why do you think it’s called beavertail?
 Because it looks like a beaver’s tail 🙂 #science

 But also, aren’t the pink blooms soooo pretty?
 I love the color.
-I actually saw this in Joshua Tree National Park, but I’m still including it 🙂
+I saw this little guy in Joshua Tree National Park!

 FISHHOOK BARREL CACTUS

 Their fruit kinda reminds me of little pineapples.
 Although I think they taste far from that.
 They get their name due to their spines curving down like a fishhook, and they also are in the shape of a barrel.
 So, there ya go.
 (There is another cactus, the Barrel Cactus, that looks similar, but is more circular in shape with straight spines).